ahtrahdis7/ahtrahdis7/README.md

-### Hi there 👋
+### Hi there 👋, I'm

-- I'm currently working on NLP Models for Text Classification.
+- currently working on NLP Models for Text Classification.
-- I've knowledge of ML and DL models training, testing and evaluaiton.
+- a ML and DL enthusiast
-- I'm a MERN Stack developer
+- a MERN Stack developer
-- I can make poduction ready native apps.
+- a React Native developer

-- Conversational AI interests me the most.
+#### Conversational AI interests me the most.
 <!--
 **ahtrahdis7/ahtrahdis7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.